• LAUNCH YOUR DREAM

 Publishing my first book, Breaking the Code, took almost ten years to write.
 Sounds impressive, doesn’t it?
 But let’s break down how publishing this book went for me to find out the truth about writing it.

 But here’s the thing–though he started talking about his service and his WWII experiences at that time, it was a slow process–a very slow process.
-After repressing memories for more than 50-years, one can’t expect them to effortlessly spill out in chronological order, over breakfast.
+After repressing memories for over 50 years, one can’t expect them to spill out chronologically over breakfast effortlessly.
 Instead, his memories were revealed slowly, often painfully, in stops and starts, bits and pieces.

 The Years That Followed Can be Broken Down Something Like This: